 \section{Abstract}

-We show that injecting a light pulse prepared in the Shr\"odinger cat quantum state into the dark port of a two-arm interferometer and the strong classical light into the bright one, it is possible, in principle, to detect a given phase shift unambiguously.
-The value of this phase shift is inversely proportional to the amplitudes of both the classical carrier and Shr\"odinger cat state.
-However, an exotic detection procedure is required for this purpose.
+We show that injecting a light pulse prepared in the Shr\"odinger cat quantum state into the dark port of a two-arm interferometer, it is possible to detect a given phase shift unambiguously.
+The value of this phase shift is inversely proportional to the amplitudes of both the classical carrier light and the Shr\"odinger cat state.
+However, an unconventional detection procedure is required for this purpose.

-By measuring the number of photons at the output dark port, it is possible to detect the phase shift with the vanishing ``false positive'' probability.
-The ``false negative'' probability in this case decreases with the increase on the amplitude of the Schr\"odinger cat state and, for reasonable values of this amplitude, can be made as small as about 0.1.
+By measuring the number of photons at the output dark port, it is possible to detect the phase shift with a vanishing ``false positive'' probability.
+The ``false negative'' probability in this case decreases as the amplitude of the Schr\"odinger cat state increases and, for reasonable values of this amplitude, can be made less than about 0.1.